Deploy CodeGen Application on Intel Gaudi HPU with Docker Compose¶

 source CodeGen/docker_compose/set_env.sh

-) select the Gaudi-accelerated LLM serving backend (vLLM or TGI).
-CPU-based services run under both profiles.
+) control which Gaudi-accelerated LLM serving backend (vLLM or TGI) is used.
+CPU-based services run under both configurations.

 Docker Compose Gaudi Configuration¶